kshittijagrawal/redefine-reckoner/README.md

 ## Introduction

-**Redefine Ready Reckoner** is a user-friendly application built with Streamlit that helps users explore and analyze feature availability across different checkout types and verticals.
+**Redefine Reckoner** is a user-friendly application built with Streamlit that helps users explore and analyze feature availability across different checkout types and verticals.
 Users can filter data based on checkout type, vertical name, and methods of choice, and view the filtered data with an interactive data editor.

 ## Features